Andrew Burns QC

 EmploymentAdd to Portfolio

-He is now one of the ‘go-to’ juniors for Industrial Action litigation with cases for the London Bus companies and South West Trains over the pre-Olympic strikes and he has advised on the threatened NHS and tanker driver strikes.
+He is one of the ‘go-to’ barristers for Industrial Action litigation with cases for the London Bus companies and South West Trains over the pre-Olympic strikes and he has advised on the threatened NHS and tanker driver strikes.
 He has recently been involved in secondary action and unlawful picketing disputes, including preventing national strike action by the RMT at Citylink.

 This complements his busy injunction practice in relation to restrictive covenants and confidentiality claims together with work on freezing injunctions and search orders.
 Andrew acts and advises on team moves and post-termination restrictions including for a leading engineering firm in the north-west and a major financial adviser.
 He succeeded in the Court of Appeal in Prophet plc v Huggett EWCA Civ 1013; IRLR 618 on the construction of restrictive covenants.
 Andrew is a co-author with Lord Justice Bean of Bean on Injunctions now in its 12th edition - one of the leading texts on the subject.

 Andrew has continued to be busy for British Airways including appearing in the group race discrimination (Russo v British Airways EqLR 987) and pay claims (Usher v BA) brought by various groups of cabin crew as well as acting in trade union detriment claims and in the claims arising from the takeover of BMI.
 He has also acted for other airlines and ground handling companies including collective TUPE and redundancy actions arising from Gatwick, Liverpool and Glasgow airports in claims brought by group claimants or unions.